Стоматит

 Інтерпретація результатів

 Occasionally, causes are obvious in the history (eg, cytotoxic chemotherapy; significant occupational exposure to chemicals, fumes, or dust).
 Recurrent episodes of oral lesions occur with recurrent aphthous stomatitis (RAS), herpes simplex, and Behçet disease.
 History of diabetes, HIV infection or other immunocompromise, or recent antibiotic use should increase suspicion of Candida infection.
-Recent drug use (particularly sulfa drugs, other antibiotics, and antiseizure drugs) should increase suspicion of Stevens-Johnson syndrome (SJS).
+Recent medication use (particularly sulfa medications, other antibiotics, and antiseizure medications) should increase suspicion of Stevens-Johnson syndrome (SJS).

 Some causes typically have extraoral, noncutaneous findings, some of which suggest a cause.
 Recurrent gastrointestinal symptoms suggest inflammatory bowel disease or celiac disease.
 Ocular symptoms can occur with Behçet disease and SJS.
 Genital lesions may occur with Behçet disease and primary syphilis.